nullHawk/NullHawk-s-Play/README.md

 # NullHawk's Play
- Music Player made in pyqt5 which feteches music from youtube
+ Music Player made in pyqt5 which fetches music from youtube